dasiff/OpenArm-Combined/README.md

 #### NOTE:
 - `tracer_openarm_combined.xml` is AI-generated code only for testing.
 Will rewrite our own later.
-- Do NOT delete the `meshes/` directory — the combined model needs its mesh files.
+- Do NOT delete the `meshes/` directory — the combined model needs its mesh files for referencing.